zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 ```

 <p style="text-align: center;">
-This extract is called after the file is loaded, with the first segment collecting the data (sprite location, map co-ordinates) as a group of arrays.
-After being converted as needed, the proceding segment gives each block's data a sprite renderer, and fully places down the blocks where needed.<br><br>
+This extract runs after loading the file, with the first segment collecting the data (sprite location, map co-ordinates) as a group of arrays.
+After conversion, the next segment gives each block's data a sprite renderer, and fully places down the blocks where needed.<br><br>

 <h2><ins>Notable Areas</ins></h2>
-Both projects utilised different curves, Siege Attack using a more basic parabola while Space Invaders allowed for gravity, quadratic and sine inspired movements as alternate modes.<br><br>
+Both projects used different curves, Siege Attack using a more basic parabola while Space Invaders used gravity, quadratic and sine inspired movements as alternate modes.<br><br>

-The quadratic movement moved ships in another parabola curve, while the latter gave more "robotic" alternating movement.
-Siege Attack in the following exerpt lets the cannonball decay in the parabola curve, decelerating each axis' velocity:
+The quadratic movement moved ships in another parabola curve, while sine movement gave more "robotic" alternating movement.
+Siege Attack in the following exerpt decays the cannonball in the parabola curve, decelerating each axis' velocity:
 </p>

 ```cpp